 The Management Company may market the Shares directly to investors and may enter into agreements to appoint distributors to act as intermediaries or nominees for investors subscribing for Shares through their facilities.
-The Management Company has also entered into a distribution agreement with Jupiter Asset Management Limited.
+The Management Company has also entered into distribution agreements with Jupiter Asset Management Limited, Jupiter Asset Management (Europe) Limited and certain other whollyowned members of the Jupiter Group.